As my family reluctantly recalls the events of November 22nd, we find it almost unbelievable that it had been nearly one year since we lost Konnor.

 For nine long months we have struggled to come to terms with his passing and to say it has been a long hard road is not even close to the truth.
+It’s been agonizing.

 For grievers the movement of time is just the tick of a clock, for us the passage of time stopped when Konnor’s heart ceased to beat.
 Our idea of time has been measured by a before and after.
 Before Konnor died and after.

 When something this profound happens such as a child dying unexpectedly, recovery is not simple; it’s lonely, it’s messy and it’s extremely painful.
 Those who have not been through it have no idea what to say or do for those who grieve.
 So we often suffer alone.
 At times that has made it so much more isolating.
 There were times I thought I would never stop crying.
 Months went by and day in and day out and I couldn’t stop.
 The physical and emotional pain was so great it had no place to go but out.
-You wonder how you can go on with so much pain.
+You wonder how you can go on.
 I remember being out grocery shopping and wondering if anyone could see how broken I was.
 Why couldn’t anyone see it?

-Immediately after the first impulse was to place myself and my daughter in grief therapy.
-I suppose this was more to prevent an emotional breakdown for either of us.
+Immediately after Konnor’s death the first impulse was to place myself and my daughter in grief therapy.
+I suppose this was more to prevent a complete breakdown for either of us.
 I did attend a few sessions and encouraged my daughter to attend as well.
 In retrospect, it was akin to placing a band-aid on a gaping wound.
 The outpouring of emotions was going to happen regardless of where I was and it certainly didn’t need to be with this certified therapist.
 The only way to cope with this loss is to go through it.
 Ride it out with my family and hang on like the roller coaster that it is going to be.
 There is no other way.

 If Konnor were here I’m sure my daughter would not have lost so much more since he left..